CSbyGB/pentips/linux/privesc.md

 - `cat /etc/crontab` check the crontab
 - `lsblk` check for file system and additional drives

+### PSPY

+- PSPY is a tool to look for running processes
+- We can get it [here](https://github.com/DominicBreuker/pspy)
+- And then we just need to launch it `./pspy64 -pf -i 1000`

 ## User enumeration

 - `whoami` gives username